-Morning Outdoor Play.
+Morning Outdoor Program

-Meeting twice a week before school starts, Morning Play is opportunity for students to begin their day exploring the woods around school, playing cooperative games and immersing themselves in the natural world.
+Meeting twice a week before school starts, the Morning Outdoor Program is opportunity for students to begin their day exploring the woods around school, playing cooperative games and immersing themselves in the natural world.
 Morning play meets all year—in all types of weather—so that children learn to enjoy the outdoors in all types of conditions.
 Research shows that unstructured, outdoor play is essential for the growth and development of the brain, body and intellect.